AviatrixSystems/Docs/HowTos/uservpn.rst

    If a vpn user has no profile associatioin, the user has full access to all resurces.
 Note you can modify a user profile at any given time.

    a.
-(Optionally) Go to OpenVPN -> Profiles to create as many profiles as you
+(Optionally) Go to OpenVPN® -> Profiles to create as many profiles as you
       please.
 The target field can be FQDN (DNS names or fully qualified domain name).

    b.
-Go to OpenVPN -> VPN Users to add as many user as you please.
+Go to OpenVPN® -> VPN Users to add as many user as you please.
       Associate each user with a profile.
 Note if no profile is associated, user has full access to all resources.
 When a user is added to the database, an email with .ovpn file or .onc (for